 iOS badges

-- Remove notifications from the device's Notification Center.
+- Remove notifications from the Notification Center.

 Disable automatic notification and badge clearing